-In short, all the vast array instruments of intelligence at our disposal in a globalised and interconnected defence economy have completely failed.
+In short, all the vast array of instruments of intelligence at our disposal in a globalised world and interconnected defence economy have completely failed.

 For Argentina to have built up a capable force and prevented it’s discovery would be a deception on a par with that perpetrated by the allies before D Day but again, lets suspend reality for the sake of the argument and assume that they have the intention and means to do something about it, poised ready to attack, crouching tiger style.